NakoTurtle/StarNote-Unofficial-Wiki/docs/sync.md

 **Can I sync my notes to my Windows PC?**
 Not yet.
 Because there is no native Windows app, you can only view your notes on PC by exporting them as **PDFs** and uploading them to your cloud drive or transferring them manually.

+**Can I sync my notes to my other devices?**
+StarNote does **not** currently support live syncing.
+If you edit a note on your device, it will not automatically appear on your other devices in real-time.
+You must manually "Restore" from a backup to move data between devices.
+While **Real-Time Live Syncing** (device-to-device instant updates) is not yet a feature of StarNote, you can manually transfer your data using the built-in **Cloud Backup** system.

 **How often should I backup?**
 The more often the better.
 We recommend using the **Auto-Backup** setting.